Bettendorf claims Jesse Day crown

 Pleasant Valley has been the gold standard in Mississippi Athletic Conference boys track and field for the last decade.

-If Thursday night was any indication of things to come, the baton might be passed across town this year.
+If April 12 was any indication of things to come, the baton might be passed across town this year.

 Powered by five event wins and five second-place finishes, Bettendorf won the 83rd annual Jesse Day Relays for the first time at Brady Street Stadium with 143.25 points.
 PV was second in the 11-team field with 113 while Davenport West took third with 108.